 5. Our new office!

 I absolutely loved the space, location, and layout, but most of all it was so necessary to separate our living quarters from our work space.
+We needed to get ourselves some good office furniture pieces too, like office partitions to make sure that the divide was physically there!

 With so many kiddos in the Cottage (that’s the directors quarters, for those of you not in the know) we not only wouldn’t have fit very well, but it would have been very distracting.